pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 .. [#f1] If your existing code already uses the installed base name as a font reference (as it was supported by PyMuPDF versions earlier than 1.14), this will continue to work.

-.. [#f2] Not all PDF reader software -- which includes internet browsers and office software -- will display all of these fonts.
+.. [#f2] Not all PDF reader software (including internet browsers and office software) display all of these fonts.
 And if they do, the difference between the **serifed** and the **non-serifed** version may hardly be noticable.
-But serifed and non-serifed versions lead to different installed base fonts, thus providing an option to achieve desired results with a specific PDF reader.
+But serifed and non-serifed versions lead to different installed base fonts, thus providing an option to achieve desired results with your specific PDF reader.

+.. [#f3] Not all PDF readers display these fonts at all.
+Some do, but use a wrong character spacing, etc.